FAIRmat-NFDI/nomad-docs/docs/examples/computational_data/schema_plugins.md

 - [nomad-schema-plugin-simulation-workflow](https://github.com/nomad-coe/nomad-schema-plugin-simulation-workflow): contains schemas for standard computational workflows defined in NOMAD.

 - [nomad-normalizer-plugin-simulation-workflow](https://github.com/nomad-coe/nomad-normalizer-plugin-simulation-workflow): contains schemas for standard computational "normalized" data.

-- [nomad-schema-plugin-example](https://github.com/nomad-coe/nomad-schema-plugin-example): contains an example for NOMAD schema plugins.
-It should be forked to create actual plugins.

 [Guide to Computational MetaInfo](metainfo.md) describes how these schemas are used to organize standard computational data within an [Entry](../../reference/glossary.md#entry) in the NOMAD repository.